-Follow the highway signs to handicap parking, or if you’ve missed them, ask a parking lot volunteer for directions to handicap parking.
+There is a paved parking lot for attendees displaying a valid handicapped plate or placard.
+Follow the highway signs to handicapped parking.
+If you’ve missed the signs, ask a parking lot volunteer for directions to handicapped parking.
 Please have your placard displayed as soon as you exit the highway.

-There are handicap restroom facilities in the handicap parking lot and at the many restroom areas throughout the park.
+There are handicapped restroom facilities in the handicapped parking lot and at the many restroom areas throughout the park.
 There are many shade tents with tables and benches throughout the festival grounds.

 Where should I stay when I’m in town?

 For information about hotels, RV parks, and other local attractions, please go to www.visitgilroy.com or visit the Gilroy Welcome Center (located in Gilroy Premium Outlets near Forever 21).